aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-01/lesson-01.md

 }
 {{</ p5js >}}

+{{< hint danger >}}
+Try editing the code above.
+See the **Revert** button that appears?
+That allows you to revert back to the original code.
+The widget saves your edits even if you go to a different page on the website so it might have saved something you did earlier that broke the code.
+Make sure to keep an eye out for that button!
+{{</ hint >}}

 The widget does not work so well for more complex programs or sketches where I want to use some other libraries.
 Therefore, I sometimes embed example code using Open Processing.
 You can edit the code with this as well.